DAG-width is PSPACE-complete: DAG-Width and Cops and Robber Games

 \item for each $(a,b)\in E(D)$, $\Reach_{G - (B_a \cap B_b)}(B_{\ge b} \setminus B_a) = B_{\ge b} \setminus B_a$. \end{enumerate} The width of $(D, B)$ is $\max_{d\in V(D)} |B_d|$ and its size is $|V(D)|$.
-The \emph{DAG-width} $\DAGW(G)$ of $G$ is the minimal width of a DAG decomposition of~$G$.
+The \emph{DAG-width} $\DAGW(G)$ of~$G$ is the minimal width of a DAG decomposition of~$G$.

-\Dagw can be characterised by a cops and robber game. played on a graph $G$ by a team of cops and a robber.
-The robber and each cop occupy a vertex of $G$.
-Hence, a current game position can be described by a pair $(C, v)$, where $C$ is the set of vertices occupied by cops and $v$ is the current robber position.
-At the beginning the robber chooses an arbitrary vertex $v$ and the game starts at position $(\emptyset, v)$.
+\paragraph{Cops and Robber Games} \Dagw can be characterised by a cops and robber game played on a graph~$G$ by a team of cops and a robber.
+Each cop occupies a vertex of~$G$ or is outside of the graph.
+The robber occupies a component of the graph that arises if we delete vertices occupied by the cops.
+Hence, a game position can be described by a pair $(C, R)$, where $C$ is the set of vertices occupied by cops and~$R$ is robber component.
+At the beginning the robber chooses an arbitrary component $R_0$ of the graph and the game starts at position $(\emptyset, R_0)$.
 The game is played in rounds.
-In each round, from a position $(C, v)$ the cops first announce their next move, \ie~the set $C'\subseteq V(G)$ of vertices that they will occupy next.
-Based on the triple $(C, C', v)$ the robber chooses his new vertex $v'$.
-This completes a round and the play continues at position $(C', v')$.
-As we will see, from all positions $(C, C', v)$, \ie~when the cops move from their current position $C$ to $C'$ and the robber is on $v$, the robber has exactly the same choice of moves from any vertex in the component of $G-C$ containing~$v$.
-We will therefore describe game positions by a pair $(C, R)$, or a triple $(C, C', R)$, where $C, C'$ are as before and~$R$ induces a component of $G-C$.
+In each round, from a position $(C, R)$ the cops first announce their next move, \ie~the set $C'\subseteq V(G)$ of vertices that they will occupy next, and remove the cops from the vertices $C\setminus C'$ that will not be occupied.
+Based on the triple $(C, C', R)$ the robber chooses his new component $R'$ that must be reachable from $R$ via cop free paths, \ie~a path reachable from $R$ that does not contain a vertex occupied by a cop which remains on the board.
+This completes a round and the play continues at position $(C', R')$.